rajatgirotra/study/gitTutorial/README.txt

 1) Fast-Forward Merge - When the branch which is being merged in is merged into a branch from which it was created and there has been no commit on the original branch since this new branch was created. this is the simplest type.
 GIT has to do nothing here except just fast-forwarding the branch pointer to a new location.

+Let say master branch has two commits m1 and m2, then a feature branch is created from master (base commit m2) and feature branch as two commits f1 and f2. then if you are in master branch and you say
+ a) git merge feature --> its a fast forward merge. just master branch pointer will be changed to point to f2 and done.
+ b) git merge --squash feature --> same. just that all changes in feature branch (f1 and f2) will be squashed together into one commit and that commit will be put on master.

 2) Recursive merge - Used when both branches have commits that are not on the other branch.
+Let say master branch has two commits m1 and m2, then a feature branch is created from master (base commit m2) and feature branch as two commits f1 and f2 and master branch also has a new commit m2. then if you are in master branch and you say
+  a) git merge feature --> git will create a new commit called merge commit which will have two parents.
+One will be the m3 commit and one will be th f2 commit.
+The branch pointer for master will now be the new branch commit.

 3) The third way is rebasing.
 I'll come to it later.
+Let say master branch has two commits m1 and m2, then a feature branch is created from master (base commit m2) and feature branch as two commits f1 and f2 and master branch also has a new commit m2. then if you are in feature branch and you say
+  a) git rebase master --> git will keep all changes in feature branch (f1 and f2 temporarily aside). it will bring all changes from master into feature branch and then apply your commits one by one on top of that. basically you are re-writing your feature branch history and now your feature branch base comit will be m3 not m2 (that's why its called rebase).
+NOTE NEVER DO REBASE ON A PUBLIC BRANCH AS IT RE-WRITES HISTORY

 Creating Branches